-With the C-867, the specification of <ItemID> and <PamID> is not necessary.
+With the C-867, the specification of <ItemID> and <PamID>

+is not necessary.

-DPA should only be executed when new parameters have been introduced with a firmware update; for details see
+DPA should only be executed when new parameters have been introduced with a firmware update; for details see of the current parameter values on the PC (see "Saving Parameter Values in a Text File" (p.
+275)).
+You can then restore the overwritten settings at any time.

 "Updating Firmware" (p.
-281).
+299).